Andrea1710/text_AXA_backend_node.js_graphql/README.md

 The login, just for this project purpose, works with the ID only.
 For now, due to the fact the only 'Britney' and 'Barnett', we can only login with these two Users.
 We can add more Users using the 'createUser' Mutation anyway.
+We set a token, so our program will know when a User is authenticated, reading the permissions of that particular user.

 ```
 {